Management Procedures | Motion

 - Electronic Courtroom

 Judge Mean'’s courtroom is now an "electronic courtroom."
 Attorneys may now exhibit paper documents and play videotapes on video screens that are mounted on the podium, in the jury box, on each counsel table, at the witness stand, and on the bench.
 The witness and the attorney at the podium have touch-screen illustration ability.
 Also, exhibits memorized onto attorneys' laptops may be similarly displayed by connecting to the court's system.
 Attorneys should contact Edmund Dieth at 817-850-6613, well in advance of their trial/hearing date to obtain training for themselves and their employees regarding the use of the equipment.
-If any additional equipment, such as laptop computers, is needed, the judicial assistant, Brenda Bishop, telephone number 817-850-6670, or the courtroom deputy, Charlotte White, telephone number 817-850-6673, must be notified prior to trial to make arrangements with court security.
+If any additional equipment, such as laptop computers, is needed, the judicial assistant, Brenda Bishop, telephone number 817-850-6670, or the courtroom deputy, Carmen Bush, telephone number 817-850-6673, must be notified prior to trial to make arrangements with court security.
 Transcription and recording devices, except those employed by the Court's official reporter, are not permitted.

 Section VII of the Court’s Civil Justice Expense and Delay Reduction Plan ("the Plan"), Misc.
 Order No. 46, permits the presiding judge to "limit the length of trial, the number of witnesses each party may present for its case, the number of exhibits each party may have admitted into evidence, and the amount of time each party may have to examine witnesses."
 The judge imposes time limits on the presentation of evidence, and may set other limits permitted by the Plan.
 Unless leave of court is obtained, the judge also limits the examination of each witness to direct examination, cross-examination, and redirect examination.
 The judge also follows the scope-of-cross-examination requirement of FRCP 611(b).